top of page

 Robinson Community Garden

-The Robinson Community Garden was one of the first projects of Saluda Community Land Trust.
-It was established in 2008 after a long search for an accessible location.
-Saluda locals, Pat and Marcus Robinson, offered the plot that their grandmother once farmed at the corner of Poplar and Henderson streets.
-They donated this land to SCLT in order to continue the legacy of their grandmother and the land she cultivated.
+The Robinson Community Garden was one of the first projects launched by the Saluda Community Land Trust (SCLT).
+Established in 2008 after a long search for an accessible location, the garden found its home thanks to Saluda locals Pat and Marcus Robinson.
+Pat and Marcus made the vacant land once farmed by their grandmother at the corner of Poplar and Henderson Streets available to SCLT.
+Marcus Robinson makes the property available to SCLT for lease at a nominal rate, allowing the legacy of his grandmother and the land she cultivated to continue.

 The work of Saluda Community Land Trust is made possible through the generous donations of our community partners, volunteers, and private donors.
 Donate today, so that we may continue to serve Saluda through connecting people, land, and community.